The Artwork Component

 - Owner: The owner of the artwork at the time of sale.
 Marking the owner of an artwork lets you create accurate inventory reports.
 (The only names that appear in this list are those people who have been marked as owners in the People Component.
 If the owner you need isn’t available in this list then go to the People Component of Tessera and make sure all artists and owners are entered and correctly tagged).

 Deleting artist and owner entries and navigating directly to an artist or owner record

-- Use the arrowed buttons to leave the Artwork Component and move directly to the linked record in the People Component.
+- Use the underlined buttons to leave the Artwork Component and move directly to the related record in the People Component.